Inpatient Alcohol and Drug Rehab in Washington State

-Free by the Sea provides residential treatment for individuals working towards recovery from alcohol and drug addiction.
-Our residential treatment for addiction is designed to provide a safe and structured living facility.
+Free by the Sea provides residential treatment for individuals working toward recovery from alcohol and drug addiction.
+Our residential addiction treatment center is designed to provide a safe and structured living facility.

-Individuals who choose inpatient drug or alcohol rehab have a lower chance of relapse than those in other treatment programs.
+Individuals who choose inpatient drug rehab in Washington state have a lower chance of relapse than those in other treatment programs.
 This is due to the heavily structured, intense environment that residential treatment offers.

 How Does Inpatient Treatment Differ from Outpatient Treatment?

-An outpatient treatment program is where a person attends treatment and therapy at the facility outside of their normal day to day activities.
+Individuals in an outpatient treatment program attend treatment and therapy at the facility outside of their typical day-to-day activities.
 In this type of treatment, people can still go to work and attend to family responsibilities.
 They are also able to sleep in their own homes at the end of the day.

 Outpatient treatment is not recommended for people that suffer from extreme addictions.
-However, outpatient treatment is still a very viable option for those that cannot remove themselves from their daily lives.
-If you are not sure what type of treatment bests suits you, you should discuss your options with one of our addiction treatment specialists.
+However, outpatient treatment is still a viable option for those who cannot remove themselves from their daily lives.
+If you are not sure what type of treatment best suits you, you should discuss your options with one of our addiction treatment specialists.

 What to Expect When You Arrive

-Here at our inpatient drug rehab for Washington State, your plan of treatment and action depends on your specific needs, and we are here to make sure your particular treatment is tailored to you.
+Here at our inpatient drug rehab in Washington State, your treatment plan depends on your specific needs.
+We are here to make sure your particular treatment is tailored to you.
 You can expect it to be different for everyone.
 Our psychiatric professionals and medical professionals are knowledgeable and can address any of your questions or concerns.
 You can expect to have the care that you need during your stay with us.

 Therapy in Residential Treatment for Addiction

-Residential treatment includes group therapy, one-on-one counseling, 12-step meetings, presentations, and educational group sessions.
+Residential treatment programs include group therapy, one-on-one counseling, 12-step meetings, presentations, and educational group sessions.

-During group therapy and one-on-one counseling, we will cover topics such as the following:
+During group therapy and one-on-one counseling, we will offer help through the following approaches and services:

 - Addiction Education – communicating to the public knowledge and resources regarding addiction and recovery.

-- Cognitive Behavioral Therapy – a psychological therapy treatment that proves to be impressive and efficient in a wide range of mental health disorders including addiction.
+- Cognitive Behavioral Therapy – a psychological therapy treatment plan proves to be impressive and efficient in a wide range of mental health disorders, including addiction.

 - Mindfulness Practice – using guiding techniques and breathing techniques.

 - Grief Counseling – grief comes in many forms from a lost loved one or a broken marriage, and this type of counseling can help.
-We help someone who is grieving move through the proper stages of grief.
+We assist grieving individuals as they move through the proper stages of grief.

-- Trauma counseling – traumatic experiences can help lead someone to substance abuse.
+- Trauma counseling – traumatic experiences can help lead to the development of substance use disorders.